“Africa is a harsh country, and life can be cruel…”

 In BREATH OF AFRICA Mwangi is just such a victim – but the story represents a balanced viewpoint, after long years of mulling things over in my mind.
 I enjoy the freedom of expressing myself in fiction.

-Thought you’d be interested in reading another review – from someone in the US this time:
+Thought you’d be interested in reading another review – from someone in France this time:

 I particularly enjoyed her descriptions of Kenya’s stunning and varied landscapes.
 I could see the vistas and smell the dust, and hear the clink of bits in the horses’ mouths at the races.
 Her knowledge of the politics of the country is spot on.